-In this paper, we carry out a finite time (non-asymptotic) convergence analysis of constrained actor critic and constrained natural actor critic algorithms to find the sample complexity of these algorithms (in the constrained setting).
+In this paper, we carry out a finite-time (non-asymptotic) convergence analysis of three-timescale constrained actor-critic and constrained natural actor-critic algorithms to find the sample complexity of these algorithms (in the constrained setting).
 We assume that the system model via the transition probabilities is not known and linear function approximation is used for the critic recursion.
 A non-asymptotic analysis helps provide an estimate of the number of samples needed for the algorithm to converge as well as helps provide appropriate learning rates for the algorithm.
-In the case of the C-NAC algorithm, the natural gradient is estimated by linearly transforming the regular gradient by making use of the inverse Fisher information matrix of the policy which is clearly positive definite (\cite{kakade_2001}).
+In the case of the C-NAC algorithm, the natural gradient is estimated by linearly transforming the regular gradient by making use of the inverse Fisher information matrix of the policy which is clearly positive definite, see \cite{kakade_2001}.
 It is generally observed that using natural gradients speeds up the performance of these algorithms.
-To the best of our knowledge, a non-asymptotic convergence analysis of three timescale constrained actor critic and constrained natural actor critic algorithms using linear function approximation has not been carried out in the past.
+To the best of our knowledge, a non-asymptotic convergence analysis of three-timescale constrained actor-critic and constrained natural actor-critic algorithms using linear function approximation has not been carried out in the past.